amotile/stable-diffusion-studio/README.md

 ## Using the binary
 * Place the custom scripts from here the release (the .py files) into your `<AUTOMATIC1111>/scripts` folder
+* Restart AUTOMATIC1111 and make sure that is working like normal.
 * Run the executable (e.g. .exe file)
 * In your browser go to `http://localhost:4000`